learninganhnnp/resource-server/docs/usage_guide_v2.md

 // - "app" -> "bike" (from App.Name)
 //
-// So you only need to provide resource-specific parameters result, err := manager.PathDefinitionResolver().Resolve(ctx, "app-configs",
+// So you only need to provide resource-specific parameters result, err := manager.DefinitionResolver().Resolve(ctx, "app-configs",
     ResolveOptions{}.WithValues(map[ParameterName]string{
         "config_name": "game_settings.json", // Only need specific params
         // "app" and "client_app" are provided by fallback resolver